hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_7142705d-6300-45ee-baae-5f44c368c823-0_1.content.md

 ## Discover the Universe

 Our website is dedicated to bringing you the latest news, discoveries, and insights from the world of astronomy and space exploration.
-From the latest Mars rover missions to the search for extraterrestrial life, we cover it all.
+From the latest Mars rover missions to the search for Ex<wbr>tra<wbr>terre<wbr>strial life, we cover it all.

 ## User Stories